Fire Warden Training Ireland: online, Fire Services Acts compliant, instant certificate.

 Fire Warden Certificate Validity and Refresher Training

 Your Fire Warden Certificate is typically valid for three years from the date of issue.
-However, the HSA recommends that training be refreshed whenever there are significant changes to working practices, equipment, or work environment that could affect Fire Warden activities.
+However, the HSA recommends that training be refreshed whenever there are significant changes to the building, work activities, or fire safety arrangements.

 We offer Fire Warden Refresher courses for certificate renewal, allowing you to update your knowledge and maintain compliance.
 Many employers implement annual refresher training as part of their ongoing health and safety programmes.